-I tried growing seeds in containers outside, but it took almost 3 weeks to even see a sprout above the soil.
-Then I discovered seedling heat mats (aka seed propagation mats) and realized I needed to get a little smarter with how I was growing veggies in the winter.
+I tried growing seeds without a heat mat, but it took almost 3 weeks to even see a sprout.
+Then I discovered heat mats (aka seed propagation mats) and realized I needed to get a little smarter with how I was growing veggies in the winter.

 The Best Seedling Heat Mats & Thermostats

-The Vivosun Heat Mats get as close to 5 stars as I’ve seen on these reviews.
-While some people experience issues (as they will with any product), the vast majority are really happy with a seedling heat mat from them.
+Vivosun Heat Mats get as close to 5 stars as I’ve seen in online reviews.
+While some people experience issues (as they will with any product), I have only had great experiences with these.

-I bought two of these and the mats and thermostats seem to work great so far – I’ll post more product info once I test it more.
-But the shipping was super fast and customer service seems very responsive.
+two six of these (yes, 6) and the mats and thermostats seem to work great so far.
+The shipping was super fast and customer service seems very responsive.

 3. Super Sprouter Seedling Heat Mat